 China has the world’s highest population and its economy outgrown at the highest pace in the last decade, but after 2010 China witnessed saturation of domestic markets and declined export sales.
 Hence, China was forced to look beyond the borders to get opportunities for capacity utilization of high production intensive enterprises.

 In 2013, China’s President Xi Jinping proposed to its neighbours the Belt and Road initiative (BRI), formerly known as the “One Belt, One Road (OBOR),” with the aim of adding $2.5 trillion business over the next 10 years with the nations along the proposed routes.

 The BRI has comprised of two main components: a) The Belt refers to the roads/rails/pipelines in the regions of Asia and Europe lands; and, b) The Maritime Road, which comprises maritime routes connecting the Association of Southeast Asian Nations (ASEAN) countries.
 All previous projects and routes between China and other countries have been absorbed in BRI and China is developing such more regional routes under the scheme of BRI.

-It is most ambitious and gigantic supply chain concept to build and upgrade highways, railways, ports, energy and electricity generation and other infrastructure throughout Asia and Europe designed to enrich the economies of China and some of 65 partner countries.
-BRI could be multi-trillion dollar scheme and has generated enthusiasm and hopes in other countries of the world but at the same time, the expansionist attitude of China has generated a lot of worries and skepticism in the Asia-Pacific region and across the world.
+It is the most ambitious and gigantic supply chain concept to build and upgrade highways, railways, ports, energy and electricity generation, and other infrastructure throughout Asia and Europe designed to enrich the economies of China and some of 65 partner countries.
+BRI could be a multi-trillion-dollar scheme and has generated enthusiasm and hopes in other countries of the world but at the same time, the expansionist attitude of China has generated a lot of worries and skepticism in the Asia-Pacific region and across the world.